QPatch Compact for low throughput drug discovery

 Save compound without losing out on repetitions

-Your chemist has struggled through multiple syntheses and multiple steps to obtain a few precious mg of a compound, and you know that much of it is required to just prime the perfusion apparatus on your manual patch-clamp rig.
-Then comes the constant flow required to obtain equilibrium in your perfusion bath, which can be particularly long for low concentrations, wasting a lot of compound.
+Your chemist has struggled through multiple syntheses and multiple steps to obtain a few precious mg of a compound, and you know that much of it is required just to prime the perfusion apparatus on your manual patch-clamp rig.
+Then comes the constant flow required to obtain equilibrium in your perfusion bath, which can be exceptionally extended for low concentrations, wasting a lot of compound.

-The QPlate’s microfluidic design ensures that you only need 5 µL of compound per addition.
-The compound can be added multiple times so that repetitions can be performed with minimal compound usage.
+The QPlate’s microfluidic design only requires 5 µL of compound per addition.
+The compound can be added multiple times to perform repetitions with minimal compound usage.
 You needn’t worry about carry-over from yesterday’s experiment since the QPlate is as fresh and clean as the day it was made.

 - Minute compound usage